 Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation infection rate will result from increased disposable income being used to engage the services of sex workers.
-HIV-AIDS prevalence in South Africa has stabilized at levels that continue to merit vigilance and the rigorous application of HIV/AIDS awareness campaigns, testing procedures and ARV administration where necessary.
-A complaints register/ grievance mechanism should be maintained at the Contractor's site office, such that the date, nature of complaint and target date for dealing with it are recorded.
-This register must be made available to the public liaison committee (proposed under C-G4.1) for regular inspection.
-Community complaints may also be channelled through the Committee, and resolution of complaints verified.
-C-G-4.3 Pressure on social services and bulk infrastructure due to influx of workers and job-seekers The number of workers likely to come from elsewhere and the short period of the construction phase of each project is unlikely to result in undue pressure on services and bulk infrastructure.
+HIV-AIDS prevalence in South Africa has stabilized at levels that continue to merit vigilance and the rigorous application of HIV/AIDS awareness campaigns, testing procedures and ARV administration where necessary. at the Contractor's site office, such that the date, nature of C-G-4.3 Pressure on social services and bulk infrastructure due to influx of workers and job-seekers The number of workers likely to come from elsewhere and the short period of the construction phase of each project is unlikely to result in undue pressure on services and bulk infrastructure.
 Even with respect to water - Dealesville has had an ongoing problem with bulk supplies -there should be no significant addition to the problem, and the development may in fact motivate the TLM to have the pipeline repaired.
-The project proponent will be responsible for ensuring that all workers have adequate water supplies for their personal needs, be they resident in Dealesville or elsewhere The project proponent will work with Tokologo LM to resolve any service issues should they become apparent during each project's construction phase Low Very Low C-G-4.4 Damage to farm property/ loss of livestock due to negligent and/or criminal behaviour by members of the construction work force.
+The project proponent will work with Tokologo LM to resolve any Low Very Low C-G-4.4 Damage to farm property/ loss of livestock due to negligent and/or criminal behaviour by members of the construction work force.
 Accommodating the construction workforce in Dealesville will almost eliminate predation pressure on neighbouring lands All temporary and permanent workers must as a part of their contract sign a Code of Conduct that will forbid trespassing on private land, removal of any goods from private property, poaching, collecting firewood and killing any animals in the vicinity of the project, in addition to the measures against socially disruptive behaviour described above.
 Low Low/ Very Low C-G-4.5 Increased risky social behaviour (eg sex work, alcohol-fueled violence and drug abuse) which is associated with increased levels of disposable income within a cash-poor, high unemployment area The same remarks as for C-G4.2 apply.
 All temporary and permanent workers must as a part of their contract sign a Code of Conduct that will give clear guidelines on socially acceptable behaviour, in addition to the measures against socially disruptive behaviour described above.
-Low Very Low CONSTRUCTIO ON PHASE: PROJECT 2 Project 2's boundaries are internal to the farm, except for the southern boundary that abuts the Mainstream property, the site of an approved solar PV project.
-Project 2 is thus not expected to have any significant, unique socio-economic impacts.
+Low Very Low CONSTRUCTIO N PHASE: PROJECT 3 Project 3 is bounded on two sides by district roads, while to the north it abuts Wesselbron Trust land with no residents on it.
+The present residents of the Visserspan farmhouse will remain on the farm and the current foreman will continue in his job, hence they will not suffer any losses due to the project.
+Project 3 is thus not expected to have any significant, unique socioeconomic impacts.
 Cumulative impacts linked to its development are discussed below under Cumulative Impacts.
-OPERATIONS PHASE: ALL 4 PROJECTS O-G-1 Job creation: The operations phase of each project will generate no more than 20 jobs (including panel cleaning).
-Although this is a small number of jobs, any job creation is A skills development programme must be developed to optimize the opportunities for local residents to get jobs in the PV projects.
-Medium Medium